luhenry/matrix-toolkits-java/README.md

 History
 =======

-This project was originally written by Bjørn-Ove Heimsund, who has taken a step back due to other commitments.
+This project was originally written by Bjørn-Ove Heimsund and extended/meintained by Samuel Halliday, who has taken a step back due to other commitments.

 Installation
 ============